Graspan/graspan-java/README.md

 ## Getting Started

+Using Graspan Java is very simple, and no compilation is necessary.

-In order to start using the Java version Graspan, first ensure you have **JDK 1.6** (or a later version of JDK) installed in your machine.
+First ensure you have **JDK 1.6** (or a later version of JDK) installed in your machine.

 Then copy the **executables** folder in the **src** folder of the **graspan-java** repository, into any location in your machine.
 The folder contains: